hsynercn/pluralsight-js-path/1_javascript_getting_started.md

 Introduction:
 - What is variables
+- Declaring variable
 - Naming variables
 - Common errors using variables
 - Changing variable values
 - Constants
 - The var keyword
+We use variables to hold information.
+Data is stored on the computer memory.
+Typical memory is a long number, instead we use variable to access this data.
 We declare variables with meaningful names.

 ```js